MuscleGear5/agent-cli/docs/developers/extensions/extension.md

 qwen extensions install https://github.com/qwen-cli-extensions/security
 ```

-This will install the Qwen Code Security extension, which offers support for a `/security:analyze` command.
+This will install the Agent-Cli Security extension, which offers support for a `/security:analyze` command.

 ### Uninstalling an extension